THI-CSI/decentralized_iam_battery_data/blockchain/docs/api.md

 - The echo server will not start if you are missing a handler defined in the yaml.
 - One can comment out endpoints and regenerate `api.gen.go` to remove an endpoint
 ### request.did.createormodify.schema.json
 Each referenced schema looks like this.
-Using the core schemas as building blocks
+Using the core schemas as building blocks.
+When changing something in the core schemas make sure all properties have their type specified for the code generator.
+Also add title/description/summary to the properties for the docs generator.
+Lastly, avoid complex combinations of oneOf/allOf and if/then/else logic for any generator to work.
 ```json
 {
   "$schema": "http://json-schema.org/draft-07/schema#",